cam39porter/tangle/docs/legal/founder-agreement.md

 ## Expenses

 As an independent contractor working for the LLC, Hex Ventures will provide a 1099 form, which one can use to write off work expeneses.

+Once converted to a C-corp, Hex Ventures is prepared to cover the follow living expenses of founders:

+* $25 perdiem for food

+* potential stipend for housing